rubenabergel/signmydoc/README.md

 There is a better version of this sample app on the redesign branch.
 This version lets people easily send each other contracts to sign.
-The user can upload anyfile and send it as a contract leveraging Hellosign and Filepicker APIs.
+The user can upload any file and send it as a contract leveraging Hellosign and Filepicker APIs.
 This version will notify both partie that the contract has been signed.
 Start that repo with ngrok.